 Dr Roberts graduated from Liverpool University 1994.
 His cliinical interests include supporting people with mental health problems, palliative care and the wide variety of issues which present to GPs.

-Dr Roberts sings and like to go wild camping.
+Dr Roberts likes to sing and go wild camping.

 Dr Rebecca Hart